Toronto Zoo torn down to make room for animal condos - The Beaverton

 Zoo officials are aiming to have the completed by 2022 meaning that, until then, the zoo’s 5,000 vertebrates and invertebrates will have to find rental properties elsewhere in the GTA.

 “The meerkats are taking a basement apartment and splitting the rent 36 ways.
 The water buffalo found a nice spot in the Annex and is subletting his koi pond to the piranhas,” said Ainslie.
-“Plus he already charges rent to those little birds who clean him.
+“Plus he already charges rent to those little who clean him.
 I think that crafty ungulate is actually making on this deal.”

 However, not all of the zoo’s soon-to-be condo dwellers are excited about the changeover.
 Ainslie has already had to field complaints from several species used to more space, including the giraffes and cheetahs.
 The city is also being sued by the representative for a kangaroo that suffered a concussion while touring the low-ceilinged presentation unit.